-This is an atomic force microscope image of a CD surface (captured by UW-Whitewater undergraduate researchers in the laboratory of Dr. Ozgur Yavuzcetin).
+This is an atomic force microscope image of a CD surface.

-The Symposium will be held in Upham Hall at University of Wisconsin-Whitewater.
-The event is open to everybody, though some sessions require registration.
-There will be several activities/sessions including hand-on workshops, a poster session, and a keynote presentation.
-This event is coming to you through the efforts of Biological Sciences (Dr. Eric Brown), Chemistry (Dr. John Ejnik, Dr. Jessica Bonjour, and Dr. Steven Girard), Physics (Dr. Jalal Nawash and Dr. Ozgur Yavuzcetin), and Occupational & Environmental Safety & Health Department (Dr. Donna Vosburgh and Dr. Kwangseog Ahn).
+The Symposium will be held in Esker Hall at University of Wisconsin-Whitewater.
+The event is open to all UW faculty, staff and students.
+This event is coming to you through the efforts of Dr. Steven Girard, Dr. Ozgur Yavuzcetin, and Dr. Donna Vosburgh.
 Nanoscience is a multidisciplinary science and requires the input of all these fields and more, and that's why any student from any discipline can get involved.
-Please explore our website for more information and registration.

 So, what is nanoscience?
 It is the science that studies extremely small things around the size of an atom.
 For example, a human hair is about 100,000 nanometers (nm) in diameter.
 One nano is equal to one billionth of a measurement.
 Consider length, a nanometer is billion times smaller than the meter.
 The importance of nanoscience is that same material behaves and looks different at the nano scale.
 The physical appearance, interaction, color, and many other important physical, chemical, and biological properties are different.

 3. Departments of Biological Sciences, Chemistry, Physics, and Occupational & Environmental Safety & Health